-There is an ever-growing body of scientific studies showing that the more colorful vegetables, fruits, nuts and seeds you eat, the healthier you are!
+There is an ever-growing body of scientific studies showing that the more colorful the vegetables, fruits, nuts, and seeds that you eat, the healthier you are!
 Your risks for needless fracture, heart disease, cancer, stroke, autoimmune disease, depression, inflammation, and many other disorders are dramatically reduced for those consuming abundant vegetable foods.

 1. Fermented veggies (think sauerkraut or kimchi) are the BEST — not only do you get the veggies but you get additional probiotics, and they last for a LONG time!

 2. Prunes are where it's at!
 Two prunes after dinner can curb your sweet tooth or make them into a jam with warming spices.
 (And prunes help build bone!)

 3. Try baking apples with a dusting of cinnamon as a tasty dessert.

 4. Make a trail mix for a snack using dried fruits, nuts, and seeds.

 5. Leave the skin on your fruits & vegetables, as they often are the most nutrient-dense portion of the food.

 7. Add lemon, lime, cucumbers, or other tasty fruits to seltzer or plain water for additional flavor —and then eat them once they’ve infused into the liquid.
 P.S Lemon water is a super alkalizer.
 Pair with our Alkalini-C for a super charged, alkalizing , energy boosting, immune enhancing water!
 Shop Alkalini-C